floookay/barnacle/readme.md

 ## inspiration + backstory

-The Boardrun series was my main inspiration for this project obviously.
-I desperately wanted to get an acrylic frosted purple Boardrun classic but things happend so that's not likely anymore unfortunatelly.
+The boardrun series was my main inspiration for this project obviously.
+I desperately wanted to get an acrylic frosted purple boardrun classic but things happend so that's not likely anymore unfortunatelly.

 The creativity of designers with colorful keycap designs and interesting keyboards (like the TGR Alice) got me hooked with the hobby.
 I exclusively switched to non-rowstagger keyboards a couple of years ago and realized that I own a lot of beautiful keycaps that I love but can't use because of these weird non-symmetrical larger-than-1.5u mod key sizes per row.
 Most ergonomic keyboard designs that are trying to solve that issue, I don't find aesthetically pleasing or don't like the layout.
 So I've set out to create my own: the barnacle